Jonathan Edwards (theologian): Early life

-Great Awakening
+First Great Awakening

 On July 8, 1731, Edwards preached in Boston the "Public Lecture," afterwards published under the title "God Glorified in the Work of Redemption, by the Greatness of Man's Dependence upon Him, in the Whole of It," which was his first public attack on Arminianism.
-The emphasis of the lecture was on God's absolute sovereignty in the work of salvation: while it behooved God to create man pure and without sin, it was of his "good pleasure" and "mere and arbitrary grace" for him to grant any person the faith necessary to incline him or her toward holiness, and that God might deny this grace without any disparagement to any of his character.
+The emphasis of the lecture was on God's absolute sovereignty in the work of salvation: while it behooved God to create man pure and without sin, it was of his "good pleasure" and "mere and arbitrary grace" for him to grant any person the faith necessary to incline him or her toward holiness, and that God might deny this grace to any without any disparagement of his own character.
 In 1733, a spiritual revival began in Northampton and reached such an intensity in the winter of 1734 and the following spring that it threatened the business of the town.
 In six months, nearly 300 of 1,100 youths were admitted to the church.

 The revival gave Edwards an opportunity to study the process of conversion in all its phases and varieties, and he recorded his observations with psychological minuteness and discrimination in A Faithful Narrative of the Surprising Work of God in the Conversion of Many Hundred Souls in Northampton (1737).
 A year later, he published Discourses on Various Important Subjects, the five sermons which had proved most effective in the revival.
 Of these, none was so immediately effective as that on The Justice of God in the Damnation of Sinners, from the text, "That every mouth may be stopped."
 Another sermon, published in 1734, A Divine and Supernatural Light, Immediately Imparted to the Soul by the Spirit of God, set forth what he regarded as the inner, moving principle of the revival, the doctrine of a special grace in the immediate, and supernatural divine illumination of the soul.

 By 1735, the revival had spread and appeared independently across the Connecticut River Valley and perhaps as far as New Jersey.
 However, criticism of the revival began, and many New Englanders feared that Edwards had led his flock into fanaticism.

 Over the summer of 1735, religious fervor took a dark turn.
 Many New Englanders were affected by the revivals but not converted and became convinced of their inexorable damnation.
 Edwards wrote that "multitudes" felt urged – presumably by Satan – to take their own lives.
 At least two people committed suicide in the depths of their spiritual distress, one from Edwards's own congregation – his uncle Joseph Hawley II.
 It is not known if any others took their own lives, but the "suicide craze" effectively ended the first wave of revival, except in some parts of Connecticut.